kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

 picture = |       |       |               |       |       |               |
            ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾
 ```
-(This is on a 64bit system)
+This is on a 64-bit system.
 This is not always the case because sometimes your processor supports unaligned accesses.
 What does this mean?
 Well there are two options you can set an attribute

 ```C
 struct __attribute__((packed, aligned(4))) picture{